 - Product strategy.
 A written strategy which outlines the environment and way forward.

 - Standards.
 Rules that define guardrails in team behavior and force conversations about non-standard choices.

 - Tenets.
 Mental shortcuts to help people globally make tradeoff decisions.

 - Goal frameworks.
 A way to set goals that attempt to be coherent across the organization, and translate across the functions to coordinate work.

-- Metrics.
+- Metrics — early draft.
 Track numbers to drive particular outcomes, add observability, or force attention to an area.

-- Centralized/decentralized prioritization.
+- Product council.
 Cut through cross-team projects gridlock by providing prioritization for critical projects and a way to break ties in prioritizations between decentralized teams.

 Role based coordination models